AlphaKretin/bastion-bot/README.md

 ### .tlock
 Usage: `.tlock`
 The `.tlock` command tells Bastion that on the server you use the command, he should only allow `.trivia` in the channels in which you've used the command.
 Only users with the "Manage Messages" permission can use the command.
 You can use the command in multiple channels to allow trivia in multiple channels.
 Using the command in a channel already registered will remove it from the list.
 If there are no channels in the list, trivia will be allowed anywhere.

-### .updatejson
-Usage: `.updatejson [json name]`

-The `.updatejson` command is a bot owner-only command which allows you to update the json file of your jsons in `dbs/` folder.
-The mapping of the json name will be set up in `sheetsDB` and the bot will reply if successful in updating, otherwise, the error will be recorded in the console.

 ## Installation
 If you so choose, you can run a copy of Bastion yourself!
 This section will assume some basic familiarity with NodeJS and the command line.